dotlang/language/README.md

 - **Arrays**: Same notation as Java `int[] x = {1, 2, 3}; int[3] y; y[0] = 11; int[n] t; int[] u; u = int[5]`.
 - **For**: You can use `for` to iterate over an array `for(x:array1)` or repeat something `n` times `for(n)`.
 - **Special variables**: `$` refers to the latest exception thrown. `#` refers to the result of last function call (used in post-condition assertion).
+- **String interpolation**: You can embed variables inside a string to be automatically converted to string.

 ###Core package